-Get ready to speak Spanish like a professional!
+Get ready to speak Spanish like a native!

 Funny Spanish phrases are about more than just making people laugh!
 They are idioms and expressions that native speakers use in everyday speech.
-Knowing these funny Spanish phrases improves your Spanish comprehension and helps add context to conversations.
-Phrasal verbs and filler words are also great tools to use for increased fluency.
+Knowing these funny expressions improves your Spanish comprehension and helps add context to conversations.
+Besides, phrasal verbs and filler words are great tools to use for increased fluency.